ooichianni/Intel_SD_Training/Readme_sd_training.md

 - These conditions are called corners.
 All these three parameters directly affect the delay of the cell

 Details on PVT:
 - Process: There are millions of transistors on the single-chipas we are going to lower nodes and all the transistors in a chipcannot havethesame properties.
 Process variation is the deviation inparametersofthe transistor during the fabrication.
-(Eg of factors: UV lights, manufacturing defect, ...)
+(Eg of factors: UV lights, manufacturing defect)
 - Voltage: As we are going to the lower nodes the supply voltage for a chip is also going to less.
 Let’s say the chip is operating at 1.2V.
 So, there are chances that at certain instances of time this voltage may vary.
+(Eg of factors: IR drop caused by the current flow over power grid network, suuply noise caused by parasitic inductance in combination with resistance and capacitance)
 - Temperature: When a chip is operating, the temperature can vary throughout the chip.
 This is due to the power dissipation in the MOS-transistors.
+(Eg of factors: transistor density & switching)

 PVT Graphs
 ![image](https://user-images.githubusercontent.com/118953915/211713906-9b607536-3fdf-4bc9-b529-f6f9cfc2f3cd.png)